parvej-rahaman/CertMail/README.md

-# WiMailer — Certificate Generator & Bulk Mailer
+# CertMailer — Certificate Generator & Bulk Mailer

 A browser-based tool for generating personalised certificates from a template image and an Excel spreadsheet, with built-in bulk email delivery via SMTP.